-Microfilm is used to store tiny micro-reproductions of document images via a film roll.
+Microfilm stores tiny micro-reproductions of document images via a film roll.

 Storage capacities for microfilm range from 600 engineering drawings to 2,400 regular documents.

-Because files are roughly 1/25 of their original size, microfilm was used in the past as a top way to save valuable storage space.
+Because files are roughly 1/25 of their original size, microfilm is a top way to save valuable storage space.

 Other Microfilm Types